 In order not to reach this point, it is important that your knowledge management has high value in your corporate strategy and your corporate culture.

 With a well-intentioned flood of specialist information following the lines: “Can’t hurt when my colleagues know that too”, you’re not helping them.
 There is even the danger that uncertainty and even frustration may arise when your colleagues in the search of core information are lost in the flood of irrelevant information.
 Therefore, all users of your knowledge base should only be provided with the relevant information they need for their daily work.

 In summary, you need clear responsibilities for your knowledge management.
 Correct use also offers your company the opportunity to define basic terminology and language standards.

-Before information is specifically communicated to your customers, it must already be available in your knowledge management system.
+Before information is specifically communicated to your customers, it must already be available in your knowledge base.

-If the users can now be sure that your knowledge management system always contains the current information relevant to their work, you will hopefully never reach the point where you have to ask yourself: “Why employees/colleagues/SABIO fans/customers stop using your knowledge base”.
+If the users can now be sure that your knowledge base always contains the current information relevant to their work, you will hopefully never reach the point where you have to ask yourself: “Why employees/colleagues/SABIO fans/customers stop using your knowledge base”.

 Like to talk to the people behind this article?
 Just give us a call, we’d love to hear from you: